General Use Guidelines

 Water: The water supply from the well is limited and is sanitized during group camps.
 Conservation of water is very important.
 Visitors should always bring emergency drinking water.

-Toilets: There are containers of ashes at the pit toilets –sprinkle a little after each defecation.
+Toilets: There are composting toilets; East of the Creekside Cabin & east of the winter cabin.
+Use instructions are posted.
+There are containers of ashes at the pit toilets –sprinkle a little after each defecation.
+Never put trash in the toilets.

 Trash: Dispose of trash in designated receptacles – never in the toilets.
 Separate paper trash and recycling.
 Bagged trash is taken out of SAWUURA at the end of each visit.